 Would you like to keep the advanced settings changes?
-If you do not confirm, the will automatically restart within the next five minutes and the previous configurat Click Within 5 Minutes to Keep Confirm properties Changes
+If you do not confirm, the Orchid Core VMS service will automatically restart within the next five minutes and the previous configuration will be restored.
+Click Within 5 Minutes to Keep Confirm properties Changes